Research Themes

 Speciation and adaptive radiation

-We are using African cichlids as a model to understand the processes that drive and constrain evolutionary divergence.
-Over the last 10 years we have become increasingly interested in the evolution of cichlids in crater lakes of southern Tanzania, such as crater Lake Masoko, and the role of phenotypic plasticity and epigenetic mechanisms.
+We are using African cichlids and Neotropical catfishes as models to understand the processes that drive and constrain evolutionary divergence.
+We have focussed in recent years on the evolution of cichlids in crater lakes of southern Tanzania, such as crater Lake Masoko, and the role of phenotypic plasticity and epigenetic mechanisms in adaptive evolution.

-We are using African cichlids as a model to understand the processes that drive and constrain evolutionary divergence.
-Over the last 10 years we have become increasingly interested in the evolution of cichlids in crater lakes of southern Tanzania, such as crater Lake Masoko, and the role of phenotypic plasticity and epigenetic mechanisms.
+We are using African cichlids and Neotropical catfishes as models to understand the processes that drive and constrain evolutionary divergence.
+We have focussed in recent years on the evolution of cichlids in crater lakes of southern Tanzania, such as crater Lake Masoko, and the role of phenotypic plasticity and epigenetic mechanisms in adaptive evolution.